 - 9th Annual Forum of the EU Baltic Sea Strategy in Tallinn (Estonia) on 4-5th June 2018, with a youth seminar „Nothing about us without us – digital tools for better youth involvement and dialogue”;

 - Baltic Sea Youth Camp in Gdansk (Poland) on 8-11th June 2019 – a first pan-Baltic event for youth, back-to-back with the 10th Annual Forum of the Baltic Sea Strategy.

 Since 2016, ERB opened the possibility for foreign students to be involved in internship opportunities in the frame of the Erasmus + programme EU4EU, powered by EU Gen- European Generation.
 Since 2017 it has also joined the programme IVY- Interreg Volunteer Youth (powered by AEBR) hosting volunteers.
 Among other activities, the project CaSYPoT was implemented, whose outcome has been the draft of a ERB Youth Strategy, an excellent policy recommendation that, if taken into account, could really bring about a new era for youth policy and how it’s implemented by the municipalities.
 This initiative helped to reactivate the ERB Youth Board whose activities include being involved in various projects, meetings (in real life and online), conferences and training and youth exchanges.
-Current chairperson is Ms Johanna Wyckman, and the mission speaks about “active and engaged young people working for a better future in Euroregion Baltic”.
+The mission of ERB YB speaks about “active and engaged young people working for a better future in Euroregion Baltic”.
 The Youth Board Mission commits for “Engaging young people in democracy, international cooperation and the principles of the Euroregion Baltic”.